 This document is not intended to constitute tax or legal advice and does not replace the professional advice of an attorney or tax advisor.
 Investors should consult with their own independent legal and tax advisors.
 Any tax and legal references herein are designed to provide accuracy with regard to subject matter.
 Hester Insurance Group LLC is not engaged in rendering tax or legal services.

 The financial graphs/data in this document is purely hypothetical and solely for discussion purposes.
 Any illustration is not intended to predict or project future performance nor representative any actual investment results or performance.

-A Private Placement Group Annuity Contract is entered into between the investor/policy owner and the insurance company.
-Policy owners should read the Private Placement Group Annuity Contract thoroughly.
+A Private Placement Institutional Variable Annuity is entered into between the investor/policy owner and the insurance company.
+Policy owners should read the Private Placement Institutional Variable Annuity thoroughly.

 Investors should consider the following before investing in a Group Annuity Contract: 1) investment objectives, 2) risks, 3) charges and expenses of any variable product before investing.
 A Private Placement Memorandum offering will include this and other important information about the investment company.